-23. “The very nature of wine touring provides the tourist with the opportunity to experience history, food, culture, new smells, sounds and tastes.
+23. “The very nature of wine touring provides the tourist with the opportunity to experience history, food, culture, new smells, sounds, and tastes.
 A true combination of culture, lifestyle and territory”. (author unknown)

 25. Pedal to the Vineyards ~ join the Umpqua Velo Club and take a bicycle wine tour.
-It’s family friendly group. www.thevineyardtour.com
+It’s a family friendly group. www.thevineyardtour.com

 26. What’s a Motto? www.delfinovineyards.com is “Taste the Place”.
 Delfino means Dolphin in Italian ~ a dolphin adorns their label.

 27. Seven Feathers Casino Resort hosts the Umpqua’s annual “Greatest of the Grape”.
 Its Oregon’s longest running fine wine event bringing thousands of wine lovers to the area.

 28. Douglas County is one of two counties that extend from the Pacific Ocean to the Cascade Range.